Chapter 173-312 WAC and 173-313 WAC

 We adopted amendments to Chapter 173-312 WAC to:

 - Change the name of the grants program from Coordinated Prevention Grants to Local Solid Waste Financial Assistance, and revise the purpose statement to reflect the essential functions of the grant program.

 - Incorporate the use of funds for purposes of solid waste enforcement, consistent with the repeal of Chapter 173-313.

 - Revise, clarify, and add definitions to support the revised rule.

 - Simplify and clarify language regarding eligible activities.

 - Clarify the obligation of primary responsible local governments and partnering local governments to coordinate.

 - Eliminate the ten percent bonus for coordinated applications.

-- Add a population criteria element to the base level funding for solid waste enforcement grant funding, consistent with the
+- Add a population criteria element and a fixed amount for solid waste enforcement grant funding, consistent with the

 - Eliminate the obligation of grant recipients to set aside funding for the next cycle when the full scope of work in the current